We may receive a commission on purchases made from links.

 When Reader's Digest interviewed a former KFC employee, they learned how they store the chicken in a 175 degree Fahrenheit oven after frying it.
 It stays there for 20 minutes before being packaged and served.
 We were a little apprehensive about this step — wouldn't keeping the chicken in the oven for that long cause the skin to become soft?
 As it turns out, this tip totally works.
 Storing the chicken in a warm oven not only ensured the chicken finished cooking all the way through, but it also kept the skin nice and crunchy.

 The key component of this step is making sure the chicken doesn't touch the bottom of the sheet pan.
 We wanted the chicken to have contact with the air only, so we kept it elevated on an oven-safe wire cooling rack.
-This not only allowed the air to circulate around the chicken to keep it crispy, but it also let the excess grease drain through the rack.
+This not only allowed the air to circulate around the fried chicken to keep it crispy, but it also let the excess grease drain through the rack.
 For easy clean-up, you'll want to line the baking sheet with aluminum foil first.

 How close did we get to KFC chicken?